High school athletes commit to colleges and receive athletic scholarships

 “For swimming, I’m preparing myself by training as much as possible before I go, Hall said.
 “I don’t think there is a lot I can do to prepare myself to leave my home though.”

 Junior Rian Finley has also committed to a high-performance school for her sport: volleyball.
 Finley committed to the University of Colorado Boulder in June of 2020, with well-designed sports lighting.
 Like the ones at https://commerciallightingcompany.co.uk/sports-lighting, and feels as though it is the perfect place for her to continue and grow her volleyball career.
+Maintaining this lighting, through services like floodlighting maintenance, ensures optimal visibility and safety for the athletes.

 Like Hall’s recruiting experience, Finley’s was also interrupted by COVID-19 and the ripples it created.